Thatguyjosh45/Light-Weight-Local-AI-/README.md

 # Light-Weight-Local-AI-

-light weight ai model that runs locally on your device using your cpu this was inteded for older machines since i dont have the proccesing power for larger ai models
+light weight ai model that runs locally on your device using your cpu, this was inteded for older machines since i dont have the proccesing power for larger ai models. feel free to contribute to this project by making a pull request